Opportunities for business growth in value chain disruption

 Disruption comes from innovation and that innovation will be protected by patents to capture the rights ahead of adoption where possible.
 Therefore, patent portfolios indicate the ‘health’ of a value chain to withstand disruption whereas an ‘unhealthy’ patent portfolio will be inward looking and linked to the existing chain.

-Healthy portfolios contain patents related to disruptive technology with a view to exploiting those inventions to sustain the existing value chain against outside threats.
+Healthy portfolios contain patents related to disruptive technology with a view to exploiting those inventions in order to sustain the existing value chain against outside threats.
 This can be supplemented by in-house R&D departments within the chain seeking to acquire patents and other IP rights through acquisitions, investment funding and joint ventures.

 Coller IP offers patent portfolio ‘health’ checks to indicate the resilience to disruption and the opportunity for innovation to grow the business within the value chain.